Health Benefits of Vitamin C

 Wound healing requires collagen and fiber in order to heal the damaged tissues.
 Many studies have been done to evaluate the role of Vitamin C in wound healing and the regenerations of tissue.
 As a nurse, I worked in a Wound Healing Center.

 Many of our patients were taking Vitamin C and zinc supplements.
-Patients with wounds need massive amounts of vitamin C because they need the collagen.
+Patients with wounds need massive amounts of vitamin C because they need collagen.
 In the burn centers, patients get 500mg to 1 gram a day to accelerate wound healing.

 What are the Best Vitamin C Supplements?

 I prefer Now Foods Vitamin C-1000 Sustained Release.
-Vitamin C (ascorbic acid) with rose hips deliver a powerful punch.
+Vitamin C (ascorbic acid) with rose hips delivers a powerful punch.
 Rosehips have a large number of antioxidants and Vitamin C. Rose hips also contain phenols, flavonoids, and vitamin E.

 Another great choice is Majestic Pure Rosehip Oil for Face, Nails, Hair .
 This is an oil and it is excellent for hair, nails, and face.
 This oil will also give you a powerful dose of antioxidants.
 W need collagen and protein for our hair and nails to grow.
-This Oil is an excellent source of Vitamin C. This oil is pure and Natural – it is cold pressed, fresh and high quality with no additives or fillers.
+This Oil is an excellent source of Vitamin C. This oil is pure and Natural – it is cold-pressed, fresh, and high quality with no additives or fillers.

 Nature’s Way Vitamin C is another high-quality brand.
 This supplement has 25 mg of rosehips and 1000mg of ascorbic acid.
 This supplement comes in a capsule.